jbosstools/jbosstools-integration-stack-tests/README.md

     $ mvn clean verify -DskipTest=true

 But *do not* push changes without having the new and existing unit tests pass!

+For running the tests against an existing instance of Eclipse or JBDS use the following

+    $ mvn clean verify -Dtest.installPath=...

 ## Contribute fixes and features